gampel/devstack-dvr-multinode/README.md

     enable_distributed_routing = True
     arp_responder = True

-I modified the following configuration  On all the Compute  Node after running  ./stack
+I modified the following configuration  On all the Compute  Node